 You can be part of something not only by taking out a subscription — as is the case with a newspaper — but also by following a brand, artist or organisation on social media or by signing up for newsletters.
 Consider your favourite festival, trousers or artist.
 You are happy to let the world know that you are associated with this brand or artist.
 This is expressed these days by embarking on a relationship in the digital domain.

-Relationships more important than subscribers for newspaper
+Relationships more important

 The central theme of the book is the shift from the transaction economy to the relationship economy.
 This shift stems from both data analysts becoming tired of focusing on the wrong objectives.
 The focus should no longer be on the number of subscribers, but on the relationships that NRC maintained with subscribers, suppliers and partners, among others.
 These relationships must be optimised, state Van de Peppel and Van Leeuwe.